blltrx/sitemd/content/P-wymetro.md

 - the non-completed sections of the route have less changes involved than the parts i completed, which would result in a higher average stations per hour

 ![image of Pontefract Baghill station](/assets/PFR.webp)

-overall i believe if reattempted on a Saturday i should be able to get my stations per hour up to 7 or 8, allowing me to complete the run in 8-9 hours. i'll reattempt this on a Saturday soon.

 below is my station log. every first visit of a station is listed, as well as the start and end station for any service i rode (e.g. 2V21 lists Ilkley and Kirkstall Forge as i boarded at Ilkley and alighted at Kirkstall Forge, and all intermediate stations had already been visited).